A geometric model for syzygies over 2-Calabi-Yau tilted algebras

 From now on, let $B$ be a 2-Calabi-Yau tilted algebra.
-A $B$-module $M$ is said to be projectively Cohen-Macauley if $\Ext^i_B(M,B)=0$ for all $i>0$.
+A $B$-module $M$ is said to be projectively Cohen-Macaulay if $\Ext^i_B(M,B)=0$ for all $i>0$.
 In other words, $M$ has no extensions with projective modules.
-Dually, a $B$-module $N$ is said to be injectively Cohen-Macauley if $\Ext^i_B(B,N)=0$ for all $i>0$.
+Dually, a $B$-module $N$ is said to be injectively Cohen-Macaulay if $\Ext^i_B(DB,N)=0$ for all $i>0$.